econnet/econ/plan.rst

     or be supported simply out of tradition.
     Even if well thought through, who is to decide, what is right or wrong?
     One better keeps out of value discussions without relevance.
-    And especially one needs to refrain from from discriminating based on values in interactions where those values have no importance.
+    And especially one needs to refrain
+    from discriminating based on values in interactions where those values have no importance.

 Fairness is local to a cooperation, because it is associated with **information**.
 One needs to **demand information** to be able to judge fairness.